chevere/xr-docs/developer/client-library.md

-# Client library
+# Client library guide

-A client library enables to interact with xrDebug from anywhere you can send HTTP requests.
+A client library for xrDebug is easy to implement as any HTTP API.
+Client libraries are HTTP wrappers for interacting with xrDebug, making the configuration and usage more trivial to end-users.

 ## Message